Discover top Reykjavik attractions to visit

 - Reykjavík City Museum

 We hope this list proves inspirational for your travel plans to Iceland.
 For those looking for attractions close to Reykjavik, there is a lot to be excited by.
-If a holiday to lovely Reykjavik sounds right for you, make sure to take a look at the incredible cruise holidays to Iceland, Greenland, and Canada we have available.
+If a holiday to lovely Reykjavik sounds right for you, make sure to take a look at the incredible cruise holidays in 2023 which visit Iceland, including cruises to Canada and cruises to Greenland.

 For more tips, guides, and advice, make sure to visit our blog page.